ravi8545/delta/README.md

 # delta
-This is a demo  file for Git
+This is a demo  file for Git.